Value statement:

 Message points:

-• A review of the Diversity and Inclusion general education category was initiated, including the breadth of course offerings, student learning outcomes, world readiness skills students gain, and student feedback on learning outcomes.
+- A review of the Diversity and Inclusion general education category has taken place, including the breadth of course offerings, student learning outcomes, world readiness skills students gain, and student feedback on learning outcomes.

-• To meet this directive, it is recommended that the general education category titled “Diversity and Inclusion” be updated to “Understanding Cultural Perspectives” to better reflect the world-readiness skills students acquire and the breadth of courses available.
+- To meet this directive, the general education category titled “Diversity and Inclusion” be updated to “Understanding Cultural Perspectives” to better reflect the world-readiness skills students acquire and the breadth of courses available.

 Explore potential recruitment strategies for advancing the diversity of intellectual and philosophical perspectives in faculty and staff applicant pools.